A Partially Pooled NSUM Model: Detailed estimation of CSEM trafficking prevalence in Philippine municipalities: Incorporating a pooled structure into the Network Scale Up Method

 \subsection{The Partially Pooled Network Scale Up Model}

 To allow for information about the size of the hidden population in one municipality to be shared to other municipalities, we now develop the partially pooled NSUM model.
 We assume the size of the hidden group in each municipality is drawn from a country-wide distribution.
-This sharing of information between municipalities allows us to reduce the sample size.
+We show how this sharing of information between municipalities allows us to reduce the sample size, and improve estimation relative to the standard NSUM model.